 For the best photo opportunities, set your alarm clock before the crack of dawn and head out as early as possible.
 That’s when you’ll have the most famous photo locations in Paris (think Eiffel Tower as seen from the Trocadero) to yourself!
 I promise you it is worth it.

-Check out my post Where To Get The Most Impressive Views Of Paris.
+Check out my post Where To Get The Most Impressive Views Of Paris for ideas on where to go for the best photo opportunities.

 Expect small businesses to be closed on Sundays